Property licensing for landlords and letting agents

 Mandatory licensing – This scheme covers houses in multiple occupation (HMOs) with three or more storeys and are occupied by five or more people with at least two households.
 This is regulated under the Housing Act 2004 and has been in force since 2006.

-Due to the high volume of property licensing applications we have received the deadline for submitting your application has been extended to 30 January 2018.
+The deadline for submitting your application was the 30 January 2018 however you can still make an application.
 Remember, it is illegal to operate a licensable property without making a complete property licence application.

 The following two licensing changes began on Monday 5 June 2017